sjtu-zhao-lab/hierarchical-gnn-for-hls/utils/llvm-pass/README.md

-# Loop Iteration Latency Calculator
+# Loop Iteration Interval Calculator

 This project utilizes LLVM to analyze and compute the iteration latency of loops in C programs.
 It includes a custom LLVM pass that can be applied to LLVM IR generated from C source code.